How is energy bought and sold and how does this affect prices?

 How is the UK’s energy supply bought?

 Suppliers bulk buy energy in advance to match the expected demand of their customers and protect against unexpected price surges.
 This is known as hedging.
-It doesn’t always work, as shown by the energy price uncertainty and volatility of the last 12 months, but it does have a big impact on the price you’ll pay.
+It doesn’t always work, as shown by energy price uncertainty and volatility, but it does have a big impact on the price you’ll pay.
 We’ll get into that in more detail soon.

 When buying renewable energy, suppliers sign a long-term contract, known as a Power Purchase Agreement (PPA), with an energy generator.
 This is simply a long-term agreement for a generator to provide a supplier or even a large or industrial business with electricity.
 For instance, Octopus Energy has a PPA with Shell Energy Europe Ltd, while EDF Energy has a PPA with RWE.